jonnonz1/nz-statute-book/acts/public/1998/land-transport-act-1998.md

   (h) provide for the issue of driver identification cards; and provide for driver identification cards to remain the property of the Agency:
   (i) provide for the recognition of driver licences issued outside New Zealand:
   (j) prescribe the form and content of temporary driver licences for the purposes of this Act:
-  (k) hive effect to any international convention concerning the recognition of driver licences and permits issued outside New Zealand and the recognition of international driving permits.
+  (k) give effect to any international convention concerning the recognition of driver licences and permits issued outside New Zealand and the recognition of international driving permits.

 ### 155 Rules concerning vehicles
 Without limiting the general power to make rules under section 152, ordinary rules may—